-On the other hand, you might be 62, and about to retire.
-In this situation many retirees will benefit from delaying the start date of their Social Security benefits and using retirement account withdrawals to fund living expenses until they reach age 70.
-In this case you may need to use a significant amount of your investment money in the next eight years, and perhaps a 38% allocation to stocks would be too high.
+But you might be age 62 and about to retire.
+Many people gain from delaying the start date of their Social Security benefits in this case, and using their retirement account withdrawals to fund their living expenses until they reach age 70.
+You may need to use a great deal of your investment money in the next eight years.
+Having 38% in stocks might be too high.

 What the Research Shows

-They also tested the outcome of these various allocation approaches over a strong stock market, such as what you might have experienced if you retired in 1982.
-In a strong stock market all three approaches left you in good shape with the static approach delivering the strongest ending account values and the rising equity glidepath approach leaving you with the lowest ending account values (which were still far more than you started with).
+The static approach delivered the strongest ending account values.
+The rising equity glide path approach offered the lowest ending account values.
+But they were still far more than you started with.
 The 100 minus age approach delivered results right in the middle of the other two options.

 Plan for the Worst, Hope for the Best

-There are a lot of asset allocation strategies but the best strategy takes into account a variety of factors--all of which are important to consider.
-Financial planners use programs that calculate your retirement needs based on your current and projected financial picture.
-Although the models you find online may give you very general guidance on how to deploy your financial resources, financial planning is something to leave to the experts--or at least get an expert opinion tailored to you.
+There are a lot of asset allocation strategies.
+The best one takes a variety of factors into account.
+Financial planners use programs that figure your retirement needs based on your current and projected financial picture.
+The models you find online may give you some guidance.
+But financial planning is something to leave to the experts.